-Director and Associate Professor of Software Systems Engineering
+Associate Professor Emeritus of Software Systems Engineering

 Dr. Paul MacNeil came to Mercer in 1990 after a number of jobs in engineering in industry, academic research, and teaching at multiple levels.
 When he realized that he loved teaching, he moved to a teaching career at Mercer.